vijayrawatsan/ExpirableDiskLruCache/README.md

 ## What happens if my cache size is exceeded?
 Older objects will be removed in a LRU (Least Recently Used) order.

-## Can I use this a SharedPreferences replacement?
-NO!
-This is a cache.
-You should store stuff in here that is good to have around, but you wouldn't mind if they were to be removed.
-SharedPreferences are meant to store user preferences which is not something you want to lose.

-# Sample
-In progress

 # Contributing
 Contributions welcome via Github pull requests.
+Please write test cases as well.

 # Credits
 ExpirableDiskLruCache is just a tiny little convenience wrapper around the following fantastic projects: